Westpac Online Investment Loan FAQs

 This limit is calculated by multiplying each investment's market value by its loan to value ratio (LVR).
 As the value of your investments changes every day, so does your borrowing limit.

 An LVR is assigned to each investment in your loan portfolio.
 The LVR is the percentage of the investment's market value that the investment lender will lend you.
-For example, Westpac investment lending will generally lend between 30% and 80% of the value of approved shares and managed funds.
+For example, Westpac investment lending will generally lend between 30% and 80% of the value of acceptable shares and managed funds.

 The amount available for further investment at any one time is called your funds available.
 It's calculated by taking the lesser of your borrowing limit and your credit limit and then subtracting your loan balance.